 Plain English summary

-Navigating processes, filling out forms, and performing tasks, where steps rely on contents that need to be recalled, by the users memory, from preceding screens, can strain a user’s cognitive resources, and cause mental fatigue.
+Navigating processes, filling out forms, and performing tasks, where steps rely on content that needs to be recalled, by the user’s memory, from preceding screens, can strain a user’s cognitive resources, and cause mental fatigue.
 Mental fatigue impairs the human ability to learn, and remember information, while stress blocks the brain from generating cells necessary to form new memories.
 This creates insurmountable barriers to users, regardless of cognitive ability. http://jonlieffmd.com/blog/stress-causes-many-kinds-of-neuroplasticity

 Priority Level (A/AA/AAA)